Introduction to CSS Padding Color

 Let us take a look at a few examples to see how this process works:

-- In the CSS file, we will create a class, where we will specify the background-clip to be limited to the padding-box.
+- We will create a class in the CSS file to specify that the background clip should be limited to the padding box.
 Along with this, we will specify other properties for the class.

 Code: